paultopia/conlaw_casebook/combined_draft_spring_2022.md

 The Constitution that came out of the process was very controversial.
 The states had lots of objections.
 Many thought the federal government was too powerful, many were upset by the absence of specific protections for individual rights (hence the Bill of Rights that got added right afterward).
 Lots of states ratified the Constitution with ratification statements saying, basically, "1, protect states rights better, 2. protect individual rights better."

-The Federalist Papers, several of which we are reading in this course, were Madison, Hamilton and Jay's defense of the Constitution.
+The Federalist Papers, which get cited a *lot* in con law, were Madison, Hamilton and Jay's defense of the Constitution.
 They're very widely cited by contemporary Constitutional scholars and sometimes the Supreme Court as a way of getting at what the framing generation thought they were doing when they wrote and ratified the document.

 At the time, the political environment had two basic divisions---first the Federalists, who favored a strong central government (and, very roughly, a commercial economy).
 Exemplars include Alexander Hamilton and George Washington.
 Second the Anti-Federalists, who favored stronger states (and, again very roughly, a more agrarian economy).
 Exemplars include Thomas Jefferson.
 Madison started out a Federalist but later became a kind of de facto Anti-Federalist and close ally of Jefferson.
 One huge important issue right at the beginning was the creation of a National Bank---Hamilton was a major advocate, many states strongly opposed.
 The election of 1800 was a hugely important shift in early power from Federalists to Anti-Federalists.